TRIQS/FermiSee/README.md

  This is using the dash library (dash.plotly.com) to export plotly plots interactively to html.

- To run the example do
+ To run the locally do
  ```
- python example_dash.py
+ python app.py
  ```

 ## questions: